• Skip to main content

 Assembly

-• In a large bowl, toss together roasted Brussels sprouts, roasted butternut squash, diced cooked beets, toasted pecans, and dried cranberries.
+• In a large bowl, toss together roasted Brussels sprouts, roasted butternut squash, toasted pecans, and dried cranberries.
+Add diced cooked beets last, otherwise they will color the salad dark red color.

 • Drizzle with the balsamic glaze without mixing it with the salad.